rjmfernandes/removeRBAC/README.md

 kubectl  exec kafka-1 -it -- bash
 ```

-## Remove RBAC Authorization  and LDAP Authentication
+## Remove RBAC Authorization (and LDAP Authentication)

-For removing RBAC we will use now the file [new-my-confluent-platform-production.yaml](./new-my-confluent-platform-production.yaml).
+The following would be for removing RBAC.
+In case you want to try enable super user anonymous go to next section.
+Here we will use now the file [new-my-confluent-platform-production.yaml](./new-my-confluent-platform-production.yaml).
 Where we have basically commented out all the blocks in the Kafka CR related to RBAC/MDS or LDAP authentication:

 ```yaml
 ---